Forbidden Planet: Plot

 The next day, Adams finds Farman kissing Altaira.
 Furious, he rebukes Farman and criticizes Altaira for wearing revealing clothing.
 That night, an invisible intruder sabotages communications equipment aboard the starship.
 The next morning, Adams and Ostrow go to Morbius' residence to discuss the intrusion.
 While waiting, Adams happens upon Altaira swimming.
 After she dons a new, less revealing dress, Adams apologizes for his behavior toward her, and they kiss.
 They are suddenly attacked by Altaira's pet tiger, and Adams is forced to disintegrate it with his blaster.

 Morbius appears and tells Adams and Ostrow that he has been studying artifacts of the Krell, a highly advanced race that mysteriously perished in a single night 200,000 years before.
 One such device enhances the intellect, which Morbius had used.
 He barely survived, but his intellectual capacity had doubled.
 Another is a vast 8,000 cumi underground machine, still functioning, powered by 9,208 thermonuclear reactors.
 Adams tells Morbius he must share these discoveries with Earth, but Morbius refuses, saying, "Humanity is not yet ready to receive such limitless power."

-Adams erects a force field fence around the starship, but the unseen intruder easily passes through and brutally murders Chief Engineer Quinn, who was repairing the damaged communications equipment.
+Farman erects a force field fence around the starship, but the unseen intruder easily passes through and brutally murders Chief Engineer Quinn, who was repairing the damaged communications equipment.
 Morbius warns Adams of his premonition of further deadly attacks.
 That night, the intruder is detected approaching.
 Its outline and features become visible when it enters the force field and blasters are fired at it, to little effect.
 The thing kills Farman and two other crewmen.
 When Morbius is awakened by Altaira's screams, the creature suddenly vanishes.